YodaEmbedding/eagle-eye-tracker/README.md

 ## Usage

-Compile, download, and run the program on the NXT; then run the Python script:
+To compile, download, run the program on the NXT; and run the Python script:

-    nbc -EF -S=usb -d -r nxt.nxc
-    python3 eagleeyetracker.py
+    make run_nxt

-To run the GUI, first ensure that Electron is present, then `npm start`:
+To run the GUI:

-    cd gui
-    npm install --save-dev electron
-    npm start
+    make run_gui

 To run the simulation:

-    python3 simulation.py
+    make run_sim

 To run tests: